jingxie9816/GE_Data_Analytics_Virtual_Experience_Program_with_Tableau/README.md

 Create a single data set that combines all the data listed below into a single table:

 - Flight data (so data relating to the health of the mechanical engine of a plane)
-- Location Data for airports, Manufacturing Data (which relate to various airplane parts)
+- Location Data for airports
+- Manufacturing Data (which relate to various airplane parts)
 - Bill of material (which tells you what engines have been used)
-- Manufacturing details

 I tried two methods in this step: Excel(vlookup and index+match) & Tableau (union & join)